cloud-gov/cg-site/content/ops/security-ir.md

 At this phase, communications should follow these guidelines:

+- The IC should inform GSA IT of the investigation by emailing `gsa-ir@gsa.gov`.
+This needs to happen within 1 hour.
 - Updates should be posted to the Github issue.
 - Real-time chat should happen in `#incident-response`
-- The IC may start a Google Hangout so that responders can share sensitive information not suitable for sharing in Github or Slack.
+- The IC may start a Google Hangout and/or create Google Docs so that responders can share sensitive information not suitable for sharing in Github or Slack.
-- No mandatory reporting yet, though the IC may give relevant stakeholders an early notice if they deem in necessary.

 ### Assess